How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 }

-The fix required changes at two levels: opting the checkout route out of Full Route Cache, and ensuring our fetch calls were never cached beyond our defined TTL.
+The fix required changes at two levels.
+Opting the checkout route out of the Full Route Cache, and ensuring our fetch calls were never cached beyond the TTL we defined.

 app/checkout/page.tsx — fixed